 - 1. Place the computer upside down on a clean, lint-free cloth or other nonabrasive surface. - 2.
 Select a foot from the kit.
-(Refer to the images shown in the table.)
+Verify that the case plug and case foot match (refer to the images shown in the table).
 Do not use a foot that does not match. - 3.
 Make sure the plug area on the bottom case is clean.
-If any portion of the soft rubber foot remains, remove it so that only the hard plastic plug is visible (as shown below).
+If any portion of the soft rubber foot remains, remove it so that only the hard plastic plug is visible.

-Important: Notice the inner ring of the plug.
-When positioning the foot, make sure the textured plane of the rubber foot fits into the compatible ring in the plug.
+Important: When positioning the foot, make sure the indents and bumps of the rubber foot match up and fit into the corresponding indents and bumps in the plug.
 This ensures a balanced and level fitting.
+(Note: The picture below is of a different foot than on the computer, and is for illustration only.)